 A lot of the polarizer kits come with polarizers at an ND4 and they cut 2-stops.
 Whereas most standalone polarizers usually only cut 1.5 stop.
 This is what you’ll want for photography since shooting long exposures is very difficult unless there is no wind, and even then, going of 1-second is very difficult.
 Or just buy a single Polarizer without a kit.

 I’ve seen circular polarizers and fixed polarizers.
-Circular polarizers are going to allow you to adjust the polarity of the filter, however, polarizers only cut light that’s been reflected at 90 degrees angles, the angles of the reflections will change once you’re in the air moving.
-So having a circular polarizer might actually be pointless since you’ll be just guessing the angle.
+Circular polarizers are going to allow you to adjust the polarity of the filter, however, polarizers only cut light that’s been reflected at 90-degree angles, the angles of the reflections will change once you’re in the air moving.
+So having a circular polarizer might be pointless since you’ll be just guessing the angle.
 But there could be situations where a circular polarizer is useful like if you’re only flying the drone a few feet overhead, you could then adjust the polarizer on the ground before launching.

 Lens Hood